ibleaman/JPPC/concerts.md

 This concert will feature brand-new choral arrangements and familiar songs you'll hear in a completely different way, as well as some total surprises for everyone.
 Even if you don't know a word of Yiddish, the song intros and English supertitles will keep you fully engaged and in the spirit.

 The concert will conclude with a new Yiddish choral adaptation of Beethoven’s “Ode to Joy” from his Ninth Symphony, to mark the 200th anniversary of the premiere of that work in 1824.
-We also honor two historic acts of defiance: the Warsaw Ghetto Uprising (80 years ago) and the founding of the state of Israel (75 years ago).

 **PROGRAM**
 *Belts, mayn shteytele Belts ~ A Brivele der mamen*